 How we can help

 Irish businesses have endured unforeseen challenges in 2020, as have businesses abroad.
 In a pandemic climate, the risk of a ‘hard’ Brexit becomes increasingly challenging to contend with.
-The past six months have changed the way businesses think and operate and we believe this increased focus on agility will prove a major factor for Brexit-ready businesses heading into the final stages of the Transition Period.
+The past eight or so months have changed the way businesses think and operate and we believe this increased focus on agility will prove a major factor for Brexit-ready businesses heading into the final stages of the Transition Period.

 Our advisory team have assisted a variety of businesses from a broad cross-section of sectors in getting to grips with the Brexit challenge, against the backdrop of the unprecedented COVID-19 pandemic.
 Our international reach through the HLB Global network means we are well placed to advise on Tax affairs both locally and internationally.